Uncontested Divorce Proceedings

 • Wherever essential, attending the hearing for confirmation of agreement

-• Entry of divorce decree
+• Entry of divorce decree and finalization of divorce

-Jurisdictional Hearing in Uncontested Divorce Proceedings
+Jurisdictional Hearing in Uncontested Divorce Proceedings:

 • Such an appearance takes place often during a jurisdictional hearing